I Love These Emails, or Do I?

 There seems to be so much confusion and misunderstanding around the issues of whether email must be encrypted or not.
 Let me try to shed some light on this issue.

-The 2013 HHS-HIPAA regulations refer to the idea that covered entities are permitted or allowed to send clients unencrypted emails and texts, which may include confidential information, if two conditions are fulfilled:
+The 2013 HHS-HIPAA regulations refer to the idea that covered entities are permitted or allowed to send clients unencrypted emails and texts, which may include confidential information, if the client requests and agrees to such unencrypted digital communication after he/she has been advised of the risks (i.e., informed consent.)

-- If the covered entity has conducted and documented an analysis regarding different email or text communication options in regard to cost, risk, applicability, suitability, security, etc.
+Additionally, many experts believe that it is necessary for covered entities to conduct and document an analysis regarding different email or text communication options in regard to cost, risk, applicability, suitability, security, etc.

 If the covered entity's (i.e., therapist's) analysis proves that encryption turns out to be too expensive and difficult to implement due to the covered entity's size (i.e., solo private practice) and capabilities, and seems to add little value to the overall security of PHI, then HIPAA allows the covered entity to forego encryption, after the client has been informed of the risks.
 It is important to remember that HIPAA regulations are scaled.
 That means that solo practitioners or small operations are expected to implement and invest much less than larger operations, such as large clinics and hospitals.